ten-protocol/go-ten/README.md

 for confidential computing.

 `go-ethereum` uses a key-value store interface, which we implement on top of the SQL database.
-The reason for this odd choice is that the data needs to be indexed and encrypted befored being sent for storage.
+The reason for this odd choice is that the data needs to be indexed and encrypted before being sent for storage.
 And the operation of storing data needs to be resistant to side-channel analysis which would allow an attacker to infer information on what calculations are being made based on what data the Enclave is requesting or storing.